loda-lang/loda-programs/programs/README.md

 * [A194715](oeis/A194715.asm): 15 times triangular numbers.
 * [A194847](oeis/A194847.asm): Write n = C(i,3)+C(j,2)+C(k,1) with i>j>k>=0; sequence gives i values.
 * [A194960](oeis/A194960.asm): a(n) = floor((n+2)/3) + ((n-1) mod 3).
+* [A194999](oeis/A194999.asm): Number of lower triangles of a 3 X 3 0..n array with each element differing from all of its horizontal and vertical neighbors by one.
 * [A195014](oeis/A195014.asm): Vertex number of a square spiral whose edges have length A195013.
 * [A195018](oeis/A195018.asm): a(n) = n*(10*n-3).
 * [A195020](oeis/A195020.asm): Vertex number of a square spiral in which the length of the first two edges are the legs of the primitive Pythagorean triple [3, 4, 5].
 The edges of the spiral have length A195019.